newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

-# What is it about Bas and Geke that made STBY so awesome.
+# What is it about Bas and Geke that made STBY so good.

 ## Goal

-To know what is the driving force behind stby and how it became as awesome as it is now
+To know what is the driving force behind stby and how it became as good as it is now

 ## Action